Ahmad Ali Khan of Malerkotla: The Partition of India and death

 Unlike the other parts of eastern Punjab, there was no mob violence in Malerkotla State during the Partition of India in 1947.
 Ahmad Ali Khan maintained an army until the independence of India.
 Whereas other princely states in the region used their troops to carry out ethnic and religious cleansing campaigns, Malerkotla's forces tried to keep order, while thousands of refugees took refuge in the small state.
 In September 1947, the Nawab signed the Instrument of Accession to join the newly created Dominion of India, and requested that the Indian central government send the Indian Army to prevent chaos in Malerkotla.
 At the time, the Nawab was already very sick, and his son Iftikhar Ali Khan acted as regent for most of the time.
-Ahmad died on 16 October 1947 and was succeeded by Iftikhar who ruled just a few months until the monarchy of Malerkotla was abolished.
+Ahmad died on 16 October 1947 and was succeeded by Iftikhar who ruled only for a few months until the monarchy of Malerkotla was abolished.

-Following his death, Ahmad was idealized by his son Iftikhar as "exemplary Indian prince" who had made possible the religious peace in Malerkotla due to his decades-long secular policies.
+Following his death, Ahmad was idealized by his son Iftikhar as an "exemplary Indian prince" who had made possible the religious peace in Malerkotla due to his decades-long secular policies.
 Having witnessed the chaos and death in other states of the region, many locals in Malerkotla came to greatly improve their opinion of Ahmad, and to share Iftikhar Ali Khan's assessment of his father's rule.

 Coinage

-Ahmad Ali Khan's full name was inscribed in the coins issued during his reign.
+Ahmad Ali Khan's full name was inscribed on the coins issued during his reign.
 He was the only nawab of Malerkotla to have his name inscribed on the state's coins.
 Previous rulers had instead inscribed the name of 18th century Afghan ruler Ahmad Shah Durrani on their coinage; this tradition stemmed from Ahmad Shah Durrani having granted Malerkotla the right to mint coins in the first place.